Published on August 1, 2020

 Do you have a penchant for language, and want to make a difference in people’s lives?
 Here’s your ultimate guide to becoming a professional translator.

-Translation is an incredibly rewarding field which will always be in high demand.
-It involves converting written documents from one language to another, whether that’s from your mother tongue to a second language, or even a third or fourth foreign language that you’ve chosen to specialise in.
+Translation is an incredibly rewarding field that will always be in high demand.
+It involves converting written documents from one language to another, whether that’s from your mother tongue to a second language or even a third or fourth foreign language that you’ve chosen to specialise in.

 7 Steps to Becoming a Translator